mkalkbrenner/HVClientLibPHP/README.md

 Status
 ------

-HVClientLibPHP is not a full featured HealthVault SDK and probably never will be.
+HVClientLibPHP is not a full featured HealthVault SDK, but should provide all the required stuff to create powerful HealthVault applications with PHP.

 It can basically handle all [Things](http://developer.healthvault.com/pages/types/types.aspx) already,